Islamic Azad University, Isfahan (Khorasgan) Branch: Foreign Languages

 At the present time, 1063 students and 22 faculty members are conducting scientific activities, at the Faculty of Foreign Languages, in the fields of the English translation, French language (Literary) at B.A level and linguistics, French literature, English translation at M.A level and English language teaching at PhD level.

 Humanities

 The Faculty of Humanities currently covers fields such as law, Islamic studies, accounting, and Persian literature at Bachelor level and private law, criminal law. criminology, economy and state management at Master level and economic sciences at PhD level.

 Nursing and Midwifery

 The faculty was founded and commenced admitting students in 1992.
 It is currently admitting students at associate degree, Bachelor and Master levels in nursing and midwifery.

 Physical Education and Sports

 The Field of Physical Education and Sports was commenced in and began admitting students at master level in 1993.
 In 1997 The faculty admitted students at the Master level in the fields of sports physiology, sports management, and sports planning.
 It also commenced admitting students at the Bachelor level.

+International students

+As The coordinator between the Iranian universities this university had received Iraqi students studying abroad in 2020s.
+The university as of 2023 had prepared dorm room for 2500 foreigner student.
+4000 foreigners per year enrolled in Khorasgan by 2021.
+In 2023 seven thousand foreign students studied in this college.

+Persian language teaching international center

+It started (ICPLT) International Center For Persian Language Teaching Isfahan in 2020.